doomemacs/doomemacs/README.md

   snippets libraries.
 - Project search (and replace) utilities, powered by [ripgrep][url:ripgrep].
 - Isolated and persistent workspaces (also substitutes for vim tabs).
-- An environment variables file generator and loader, so that Emacs can perfectly inherit your shell configuration.
+- An envvar file generator that captures a snapshot of your shell environment for Doom to load at startup.
+No more struggling to get Emacs to inherit your `PATH`, among other things.
-- Everything is optional!

 # Getting Help